ox-vgg/wise/docs/Install.md

 pip install --no-deps msclap==1.3.3 pip install -r torch-faiss-requirements.txt
 ```

-See the [User Guide](UserGuide.md) to test the visual search capability of the WISE
-software tool.

 ## Option 3: Install WISE to use only CPU (i.e. no GPU)